alphaharris/effective-dictionaries/PITCHME.md

 "Return the value for key if key is in the dictionary, else default.
 If default is not given, it defaults to None...
 ### ...so that this method never raises a KeyError."

+Note:
+- This assumes you didn't introduce some other error in defining

 ---